DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

   1. Click the button to view the asset in the store
   2. Purchase and install the asset
-  3. Click the button to enable the plugin in your scene 3.5.
-Add the WeatherMakerScript to your DigitalPaintingManager
+  3. Click the button to enable the plugin in your scene
   4. Create a day night profile using `Assets -> Create -> Wizards Code/Weather Maker Day Night Profile`
   5. Duplicate a Weather Profile provided by Weather Maker
   5. Drag the Weather profile into the `Weather Maker Profile` slot of the plugin profile
   6. Drag the plugin profile into the `Day Night Cycle Manager` on the `Digital Painting Manager`
   6. Play the Scene

-FIXME: make step 3.5 automatic... provide a prefab and make it a child of the Digital Painting Manager?
 FIXME: make step 4 automatic... select an existing profile or offer to create a new one in a known location - `profiles/plugins`
 FIXME: make setp 5 automatic... select an existing profile, duplicate it into `profiles/weathermaker`
 FIXME: Provide an editor for the plugin profile and expose it in the plugin manager